-MSC has one Champion-class T-5 tanker, five long-term chartered commercial tankers, and various short-term time chartered commercial tankers.
+MSC has five long-term chartered commercial tankers, and various short-term time chartered commercial tankers.
 These ships transport refined petroleum products between commercial refineries and DOD storage and distribution facilities worldwide for Defense Logistics Agency-Energy, which procures and manages fuel for all of DOD.